-Figure 12.4.3.5 Mean/sector diagram with P-Xylene concentration contra wind direction.
+Figure 3.4.3.7 Mean/sector diagram with P-Xylene concentration vs. wind direction.

 In the same way as in the Breuer diagram, you can calculate the pollution flux instead of the concentration to get a more distinct presentation.

-6 The frequency/sector diagram
+8. The frequency/sector diagram

-is simply a wind rose showing the relative frequency of winds in the different sectors.
-You can select sector width and scale on the radial axis and change color of the radius vector.
+This type graph is simply a wind rose showing the relative frequency of winds in the different sectors.
+You can select sector width and scale on the radial axis and change colour of the radius vector.